Most of the resources on this research guide are library-related materials, therefore you be prompted to log in with your Atlas username and password.

 You will see a list of subject categories that you can expand.
 Within each category is a list of databases with content in that subject area.

-Gale Virtual Reference Library can give you a basic definition of a particular literary theory, such as Realism, more information on particular literary themes, and overviews of particular works.
+Gale e-Books can give you a basic definition of a particular literary theory, such as Realism, more information on particular literary themes, and overviews of particular works.